harttj/teiko_technical/README.md

 **Rationale & Scaling:**
-It separates subject-level metadata from sample-level measurements
+It separates subject-level metadata from sample-level measurements:

 1. Clean separation of subjects and samples
     - Subjects belong to projects.
     - Samples belong to subjects.
     - This creates a clear 1-to-many relationship.

 - **Scalability:** The current method should scale nicely.
-If you scale to *hundreds of projects* and *millions of samples*, I would have a "metadata" table for each project potentially.
+If scaling to *hundreds of projects* and *millions of samples*, I would consider having a separate "metadata" table for each project.

 ---

 ## Code Structure

-First, we have the `data/` folder containing the original data and the sql database.
-Then to keep things simple we have a `utils/` folder that consists of utils for setuping the database and the dashboard.
+First, we have the `data/` folder containing the original data and the SQL database.
+To keep things simple, we have a `utils/` folder that consists of utilities for setting up the database and the dashboard.
 Then we have the main app.
-I also included `tests/` that contain unit tests for the database and main data loader, because these where the most important pieces.
-Note: *With more time I would add more unit tests for the rest of the important utils*
+I also included `tests/` that contain unit tests for the database and main data loader, as these were the most important pieces.

+**Note:** *With more time I would add more unit tests for the rest of the important utils.*

 ```
 teiko_technical/
 │
 ├── tests/
-│   ├── test_database.py     # Unit tests the creation of the database
+│   ├── test_database.py     # Unit tests for the creation of the database
 │   └── test_load_data.py    # Unit tests for the main data loading function
 │
 ├── utils/
 │   ├── database.py          # Database connection + schema creation
 │   ├── load_data.py         # Main helper functions for retrieving data
-│   ├── path_constants.py    # Contains pathway constants
+│   ├── path_constants.py    # Contains path constants
 │   ├── plotting.py          # Main Plotting Object for box plots in the dashboard
 │   └── stats.py             # Main helper functions for calculating stats in the box plots
 │